CryptoPascal31/kadena_repl_sandbox/README.md

 2. Create your REPL file which:
   - load the main sandbox script `kda-env/init.repl`: `(load "kda-env/init.repl")`
   - declare or load and test your contracts
-3. Optionally, you can comment some lines in `init.repl` to disable some features.
+3. Optionally, you can disable some features by setting user data before loading `init.repl`
 4. Launch your REPL file with the pact executable.

 An example can be found: `example.repl` and `example.pact` and can be launched: